 4. Athachamayam Festival

+Are you still searching for festivals of India in September 2023?
 There are many festivals in the month of September in India that are closely related to Onam.
 Athachamayam is one such festival that celebrates the revolutionary victory of Raja of Kochi as the 10-day long Onam festival commences.

 Where: Tripunithura near Kochi in the Ernakulam district of Kerala